-3. SIGNIFICANT CONCENTRATIONS OF REVENUE
+4. SIGNIFICANT CONCENTRATIONS OF REVENUE

-The Charter School recognized revenue from the School Board that represents approximately ninety-six percent (96%) and ninety-five percent (95%) of total revenues for the the years ended June 30, 2017 and 2016, respectively.
-The School Board received a five percent (5%) administrative fee based on unweighted full-time equivalent students from the Charter School, which is withheld from the respective payments.
-Administrative fees incurred for the years ended June 30, 2017 and 2016 were \$4,668 and \$5,440, respectively.
-The Charter School was owed a balance from the School Board of \$608 and \$6,731 at June 30, 2017 and 2016, respectively.
+The Charter School recognizes revenue from the School Board that represents approximately ninety-nine percent (99%) and ninety-four percent (94%) of total revenues for the the years ended June 30, 2019 and 2018, respectively.
+The School Board receives a five percent (5%) administrative fee based on unweighted full-time equivalent students from the Charter School, which is withheld from the respective payments.
+Administrative fees incurred for the years ended June 30, 2019 and 2018 were \$5,431 and \$3,624, respectively.

-4. DESCRIPTION OF PROGRAM SERVICES
+5. DESCRIPTION OF PROGRAM SERVICES